black-perl/mailman-cli/readups/client-side-filtering/readme.md

 ----
 There can be situations where we require filteration of data according to a rule like `List(s) with most members` etc.
 Since there is no such filteration implemented on the server side, because it's upto user what he wants and the server can't take all things into account.
-So, there should be a support for adding client-side filters in **mailman-cli** to make it more customisable keeping the chaining syntax.
+So, there should be a support for adding client-side filters in **mailman-cli**to make it more customisable keeping the following **chaining syntax**.
 Eg.

     > client.lists().maxMembers().get(callback);

-The desired functionality should achieve this :
+In my Proof of Concept the following functionality can be achived like this:

     > var util = require('./utils.js');
     > var maxMembers = util.maxMembers;
     > var MC = require('./cli.js');
     > var client = new MC({"endpoint":"http://localhost:8001/3.0/"});
+    // making request
     > client.lists().auth().get(function(err,data){
     ... if ( err ) {
     ..... console.log(err);